 Tarun Ramadorai is Professor of Financial Economics at Imperial College London.
-He has a broad range of research interests in the areas of asset pricing, international finance, and household finance.
+He has a broad range of research interests in household finance, asset pricing, international finance, and real estate.
 He is greatly interested in finance and economics issues in emerging markets, with a particular focus on India.
-He has published on these topics in a range of scholarly journals in Finance and Economics.
-In addition to his academic work, Tarun has taken on several advisory roles in the area of financial regulation and policy in both India and Europe.
-He has a BA in Mathematics and Economics from Williams College, an MPhil in Economics from the University of Cambridge, and a PhD in Business Economics from Harvard University.
-Prior to his role at Imperial, Tarun spent over a decade at the University of Oxford.
+He has published on these topics in a number of scholarly journals in finance and economics including the American Economic Review, the Review of Economic Studies, the Journal of Economic Literature, the Journal of Finance, the Journal of Financial Economics, and the Review of Financial Studies.

 For more details about Tarun's work, click here for his personal webpage.

 Ramadorai T, Zeni F, 2023, Climate regulation and emissions abatement: theory and evidence from firms’ disclosures, Management Science, ISSN:0025-1909

 et al., 2023, Who Owns What?
 A Factor Model for Direct Stockholding, Journal of Finance, ISSN:0022-1082

 et al., 2022, Reference dependence in the housing market, The American Economic Review, Vol:112, ISSN:0002-8282, Pages:3398-3440

 Badarinza C, Ramadorai T, Shimizu C, 2022, Gravity, counterparties, and foreign investment, Journal of Financial Economics, Vol:145, ISSN:0304-405X, Pages:132-152

 et al., 2022, Predictably unequal?
 The effect of machine learning on credit markets, The Journal of Finance, Vol:77, ISSN:0022-1082, Pages:5-47